secluso/secluso/HOW_TO.md

 ## Step 2: Generating FCM credentials

-Privastead uses FCM to send notifications to the android/ios app.
+Secluso uses FCM to send notifications to the android/ios app.
 We need to set up an FCM project and then generate two credential files, one for the server to be able to send notifications via FCM and one for the app to be able to receive them.

 Go to: https://console.firebase.google.com/